-With Malta becoming even more welcoming to foreign investment, with its many tax benefits and efficient company incorporation system, Lex Group provides legal consultancy on all matters dealing with Immigration Law, ranging from assisting clients intending to relocate their financial and personal interest to Malta to other clients seeking residency, asylum or even visa-free travel in the Schengen area.
+With Malta becoming even more welcoming to foreign investment, with its many tax benefits and efficient company incorporation system, Lex Group provides consultancy on immigration matters, ranging from assisting clients intending to relocate their financial and personal interest to Malta to other clients seeking residency, asylum or even visa-free travel in the Schengen area.

 We also provide legal consultancy and represent clients seeking to obtain temporary, ordinary or permanent residence in Malta.